 Students may be awarded up to 15 credits for work and life experience as validated by HCC via Portfolios, Advanced Standing and/or Institutional (or Challenge) examinations.
 These credits cannot be used to fulfill the required minimum credits in residence for graduation, and may not be honored by other institutions.

 Institutional examinations (practical or written) are offered at HCC in selected subjects for which CLEP and DSST exams are not available.
 Students must be admitted to the college before taking an institutional exam.
 An examination fee is charged.
-An institutional exam per subject area may be taken only once and is arranged through the division chair or director.
+An institutional exam per subject area may be taken only once and is arranged through the division director.

 By completing upper-level courses, students can demonstrate their prior knowledge and receive corresponding lower-level credits retroactively.
 Students must first meet with an appropriate faculty member and complete all paperwork before beginning the upper-level course.
-For more information, contact the Admissions Specialist for Prior Learning.

 Credit by Portfolio